 - Dog first aid kit: Staying at home during a severe storm presents a bigger risk for injury, so definitely make sure you keep a puppy first aid kit around.
 Look at the list above for details on what to include.

 - Records and Documentation: Make more copies of all the records you have in your evacuation kit and keep them in a waterproof bag.
 In the event of a major catastrophe, you’ll want to have easy access to these.
+Link users can also store digital copies of records and documents in the Link My Pet App under Profile > Vet Records for safekeeping and easy access.

 - "Pets Inside” Sticker: In the event something happens to you, make sure search and rescue workers know that you have pets inside your home.
 Place “Pets Inside” stickers on your front door and window.